 Wonder if you're a good candidate for VBAC?
 If the benefits of VBAC outweigh the risks?
 The answer might be up to you.
 Here's help weighing the pros and cons.By Mayo Clinic Staff

 Many women are candidates for vaginal birth after cesarean (VBAC).
+In fact, research on women who attempt a trial of labor after cesarean (TOLAC) shows that about 60 to 80 percent have a successful vaginal delivery.
 Still, the choice to pursue VBAC or schedule a repeat C-section can be difficult.
 Here's insight on how to make the decision.

-Uterine rupture is rare, occurring in less than 1 out of 100 women.
-If you're considering VBAC, make sure that the facility where you'll deliver the baby is ready to deal with that complication.
+Uterine rupture is rare, happening in fewer than 1 percent of women who attempt a trial of labor after cesarean.
+If you're considering VBAC, make sure that the facility where you'll deliver the baby is ready to deal with a uterine rupture.
 You'll need staff immediately available to provide emergency care.

 VBAC eligibility depends on many factors.
 For example:

 - Have you had previous vaginal deliveries?
 A vaginal delivery at least once before or after your prior C-section increases the probability of a successful VBAC.